lltfm/openness/works/the_epitomes_of_openness/contemplations/the_ship_of_self.md

+# Contemplations: The Ship of Self

-# Who chooses the planks of the Ship of Self?
+### Who chooses the planks of the Ship of Self?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):